Live in a sustainable eco lodge deep in the Belizean jungle and help 14 sustainable farming, Mayan families in rural Belize!

 - Combine this program with our Private Island Marine Experience for a complete, in-water and on-land Belize volunteer adventure

-Day 1, Saturday: Arrive into Punta Gorda Airport (PND).
+Day 1, Saturday: Arrive at Punta Gorda Airport (PND).
 Volunteers will be picked up from the airport and taken to the eco lodge to settle in.
 Volunteers can enjoy the rest of the day relaxing at the lodge.

 Day 2, Sunday: Free day for volunteers to relax or to join an adventure add-on at a reduced rate!
 (See "Travel Highlights" below for a few recommendations!)